Arthur-Aillet/Cevy/docs/NetworkRFC.md

 ### Client Action

-A Client Action is a request, initiated by the client, that the server must let succeed or fail.
+A Client Action is a request, initiated by the client.
+By default, the server must respond to with a success or failure.
 It has one Success response, with an optionnal structured message, and several Failure responses.

 #### Client Action Responses